 Martin J. Pfannenstiel is deemed to have control based upon his role as President Sales and Business Development of CreativeOne Wealth.

-James P. Rankin is deemed to have control based upon his role as Chief Compliance Officer of CreativeOne Wealth.
+Brooke Bejan is deemed to have control based upon her role as Chief Compliance Officer of CreativeOne Wealth.

 Kenneth R. Hyman may be deemed to have control of CreativeOne Wealth as its Executive Vice President.